Pol-ka

-Pol-ka Producciones is a television and film production company in Buenos Aires, Argentina, commonly referred to as Pol-ka.
+Pol-ka Producciones was a television and film production company in Buenos Aires, Argentina, commonly referred to as Pol-ka.

 The company was launched in 1994 and is owned by Adrián Suar, Fernando Blanco and Artear (Clarín Group).
 The first television show produced by the firm was Poliladron (1994).

 After producing a series of hits for Canal 13, Adrián Suar became the programming director of the channel.
 The production company is responsible for the fictions the channel airs in prime time.